 Who is this ETF for?

+Investors who:

-A word about tax Investors who: are looking for income with low volatility want exposure to high quality AAA-rated CLOs want to diversify your portfolio with exposure to CLOs are comfortable with low to medium investment risk (i.e., you are willing to accept some fluctuations in the market value of your investment).
+- · are looking for income with low volatility - want exposure to high quality AAA-rated CLOs - want to diversify your portfolio with exposure to CLOs - are comfortable with low investment risk (i.e., you are willing to accept some fluctuations in the market value of your investment over the short term).

+A word about tax

 In general, you'll have to pay income tax on any money you make on an ETF.
 How much you pay depends on the tax laws where you live and whether or not you hold the ETF in a registered plan, such as a Registered Retirement Savings Plan or a Tax-Free Savings Account.

 Keep in mind that if you hold your ETF in a non-registered account, distributions from the ETF are included in your taxable income, whether you get them in cash or have them reinvested.